ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 ## [From _The New - York Mirror: a Weekly Gazette of Literature and the Fine Arts (1823-1842)_](https://iiif.archivelab.org/iiif/sim_new-york-mirror-a-weekly-gazette-of-literature_1837-09-23_15_13?page=7)

 #### 1837-09-23 &middot; New York

 <table style="width: 100%;"><tr><td style="width: 50%">

-ients remain quietly in their chambers, with-
-out any medical advice.”

-Harp tives.—The young ladies down east complain that the gen-
-tlemen are so poor there that they can’t even pay their addresses

 PRINTERS’ PROVERBS